-I am an Assistant Professor in the Department of Cellular and Molecular Medicine and the Department of Bioengineering at the University of California San Diego.
+I am an Associate Professor in the Department of Cellular and Molecular Medicine and the Department of Bioengineering at the University of California San Diego.
 I am interested in disentangling the enigmatic secrets hidden in large omics datasets.
 My research is focused on developing novel machine-learning approaches and in leveraging these approaches to elucidate the basic molecular mechanism underlying cancer development and cancer progression.
 My hope is that this understanding will allow us to improve cancer treatment and cancer prevention.

 Burcak Otlu, Ph.D.

 I am a postdoctoral scholar specializing in bioinformatics.
 My research mainly focuses on the development of algorithmic solutions to emerging problems in genomics.
 I work on genome analysis with an emphasis on annotation and enrichment analysis of genomic loci.
 I am also interested in genomic variations, specifically, integrative analysis of variations in various cancer types.
 In this lab, my aim is to apply machine learning and data science techniques in cancer genomics and develop bioinformatics software pipelines.
 When I am not working, I enjoy spending time with my daughter and son that always keep me on my toes!

 Maria Zhivagui, Ph.D.

 Specialized in cancer research, I chose this field given its enigmatic aspect inciting the need for discovery.
 I am a postdoctoral scholar, interested in cancer biology and phenomena.
 Contributing to cancer genomics, including genetics and epigenetics, is a privilege for me that may allow unraveling mysteries of carcinogenesis.
 Given that the realm of science is broad and interconnected, one of the aspects that interests me is bioinformatics.
 Therefore, I would like to expand my knowledge on complex data analysis and programming.

 Marcos Diaz-Gay, Ph.D.